What are Schwartz Rounds?

 Research shows that acknowledging the emotional aspects of providing care for others is helpful when done in a supportive and safe environment.
 We believe that the experience of Rounds will promote an attitude of reflective practice and help break down boundaries – setting the scene for future professional practice and lifelong learning.

 'Small Schwartz Rounds’ have been running at the University of Plymouth since January 2017.
 These started in the Faculty of Health and Human Sciences and the Faculty of Medicine and Dentistry – now the newly merged Faculty of Health.
-They also now incorporate the Plymouth Institute of Education and the School of Law, Criminology and Government as well as Speech and Language Therapy from Plymouth Marjon University.
+They also now incorporate the Plymouth Institute of Education and the School of of Society and Culture as well as Speech and Language Therapy from Plymouth Marjon University.

-Tuesday 22 September: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
-Theme: 'New experiences'.
+Wednesday 22 September: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
+Theme: 'Commitment'.

-Wednesday 21 October: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
-Theme: 'Courage in the workplace'.
+Wednesday 13 October: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
+Theme: 'Learning together'.

-Wednesday 18 November: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
-Theme: 'Positivity in the workplace'.
+This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
+Theme:

 Our University of Plymouth Schwartz Rounds were

 the subject of student clinical psychologist Dominique Clancy's PhD, and can be